entur/protobuf-validation/README.md

+# DEPRECATED AND ARCHIVED

+https://github.com/envoyproxy/protoc-gen-validate now supports Java.
+PGV is much richer in terms of validation rules.

+This project has entered ARCHIVED state and will not be maintained.

 # Protobuf validation libary [![CircleCI](https://circleci.com/gh/entur/protobuf-validation.svg?style=svg)](https://circleci.com/gh/entur/protobuf-validation)

 This library allows you to add validation statements inside the proto files as options to fields.